tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Mon Nov 19 2007

-Zoraida Grimes (a 78-year-old White middle-class blue-collar laborer) entered a church, ready to deliver a speech to religious people.
+Zoraida Grimes (a 78-year-old white middle-class blue-collar laborer) entered a church, ready to deliver a speech to religious people.
 She saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Zoraida Grimes had never preached her views to theists before, and freaked out.
 Zoraida Grimes slowly breathed in and out to calm her nerves.
 As Zoraida Grimes entered the church, she heared a small rasping noise. she knew that it was because of the wind, and not a sign of angels and demons fighting each other (as angels and demons do not exist).

 Zoraida Grimes used practical experience and common sense to suggest that everyone is part of one Collective Consciousness.
 Zoraida Grimes argued that the Collective Consciousness was an impersonal force that can only be understood as a part of nature, similar to that of gravity.